Monday, August 22, 2011

 Heck no, I won't mow

-This project only took an afternoon and the turkeys helped
+This project only took an afternoon (the turkeys helped)

 After years of vowing that I would someday reduce the size of my lawn, I finally took the plunge.
 As I explained in my post on August 21st, starting small was key, but once I got started I couldn't stop.
 Maybe the espresso coffee I had added to my enthusiasm.
 In any event, after removing the sod I again added peat and edged the second bed.
 I'll be planting a sedum cultivar that spreads quickly and forms a very attractive groundcover in part of this bed.
 More on that and my plans to add clover to the existing lawn in a future post.